4th February, 2018

-If clients are not using accounting software at all, now’s the time to have that conversation with them.
+If clients aren’t using accounting software at all, now’s the time to have that conversation with them.

 The next thing is to look at the accuracy of the data for clients that are currently using software.

-Remember that once in the STP system, when your client prepares their payroll, that information “as is” will be transmitted to the ATO.
+Remember that once in the STP system, your clients’ payroll information will be transmitted “as is” to the ATO.

-Of course, this can be corrected, but wouldn’t it make more sense to be helping your clients to get things right before they enter the system?
+Of course, this can be corrected, but wouldn’t it make more sense to help your clients to get things right from the start?